maplelm/SSHColony/README.md

     - The cursor being set wrong?
 - [ ] Fix pattered borders.. they are not incrementing correctly
     - Test prints work perfectly so this is a render grid issue...
+- [ ] Rework how save files will be loaded into the game.
+I think that I need to have valid save files and use the file contents rather then using any of the files metadata

 # Technical Specifications